 For patients with nonsurgical hypoparathyroidism, a detailed family history is required including the presence of consanguinity.
 Clinical evaluation is used to determine if other features associated with genetic or autoimmune causes of hypoparathyroidism are present.
 Currently genetic testing is available, enabling a molecular diagnosis of the cause of hypoparathyroidism.

 Low serum calcium levels (corrected for low albumin levels if needed) or low ionized calcium levels should be confirmed on ≥2 separate occasions prior to confirming the diagnosis of hypocalcemia.
-Low PTH levels should also be confirmed on ≥2 occasions.
-If PTH levels are not clearly elevated in the presence of hypocalcemia, this confirms the diagnosis of hypoparathyroidism, as it indicates an impaired parathyroid response to the low serum calcium levels.
+Low PTH levels should also be confirmed on ≥2 occasions at the same time.
+If PTH levels are not clearly elevated in the presence of hypocalcemia, this confirms the diagnosis of primary hypoparathyroidism, as it indicates an impaired parathyroid response to the low serum calcium levels.

 TreatmentTop